rust-lang/prev.rust-lang.org/faq.md

 Rust `for` loops call `into_iter()` (defined on the `IntoIterator` trait) for whatever they're iterating over.
 Anything implementing the `IntoIterator` trait may be looped over with a `for` loop. `IntoIterator` is implemented for `&Vec` and `&mut Vec`, causing the iterator from `into_iter()` to borrow the contents of the collection, rather than moving/consuming them.
 The same is true for other standard collections as well.

-If a moving/consuming iterator is desired, write the `for` loop without `&` or `&mut` on the collection.
+If a moving/consuming iterator is desired, write the `for` loop without `&` or `&mut` in the iteration.

 ### Why do I need to type the array size in the array declaration?